jspecify/jspecify/docs/spec.md

 ## Augmented type of a type usage appearing in code

-For most type usages in source code or bytecode on which JSpecify nullness annotations are structurally valid, this section defines how to determine their [augmented types].
+For most type usages in source code or bytecode on which JSpecify nullness annotations are [recognized], this section defines how to determine their [augmented types].
 Note, however, that rules for specific cases below take precedence over the general rule here.